 Similar to the wasted potential of this uninstitutionalized culture that has never been included in any official cultural strategy of the city and the state (Section 5.2.1), this potential of making Belgrade internationally famous was abruptly stopped by the regulation of 2011 when the commerce of alcohol was banned after 11 PM and the bars were to close at that time as well (Vreme 2011).
-On one hand, it made a bad influence on tourism, on the other, the ban changed Savamala, too.
-That is to say that even more bars moved there as its position offers a possibility to extend the party hours.
-Less populated and close to the riverside recreating area and abandoned plots, in Savamala people still could have partied the whole night (Interview X).
-Even though the ban on alcohol is not any more at play, the party places stayed in Savamala and have been influencing its image as rather cultural and civic hub.
+On one hand, this had a bad influence on tourism; on the other, the ban changed Savamala, too.
+That is to say that even more bars moved there as its location offered a possibility to extend the party hours.
+Less populated and close to the riverside recreation area and abandoned plots, in Savamala people were still able to party the whole night (Interview X).
+Even though the ban on alcohol is no longer in effect, the party places stayed in Savamala and have been influencing its image as a cultural and civic hub.

-This recent sequence of events testified that the city authorities did not apply any sustainable strategy for either spatial capacities of Savamala (empty spaces and plots) nor for cultural and touristic activities (Interview X).
-This rather sporadic interest in envisioning developmental options was even more obvious in terms of Belgrade Waterfront Project (BWP).
-Taking into consideration the circumstances around BWP deals, the attitude of the city and national authorities towards the exploitation of the spatial capacity of Sava waterfront contained little, if any, concern for public interest and relinquished this out- standing resource to the whims of interest of the private investor.
+This recent sequence of events testifies that the city authorities did not apply any sustainable strategy for either the spatial capacities of Savamala (empty spaces and plots) or for cultural and tourist activities (Interview X).
+This rather sporadic interest in envisioning developmental options was even more obvious in terms of the Belgrade Waterfront Project (BWP).
+Taking into consideration the circumstances around BWP deals, the attitude of the city and national authorities towards the exploitation of the spatial capacity of the Sava waterfront contained little, if any, concern for public interest and relinquished this outstanding resource to the whims of the interest of the private investor.

 Fortunately, the initiative NDVBGD took this real estate transformation very seriously and critically addressed the issue from the very beginning (?).
-The initiative assembled local organizations and individuals around the issue of urban and cultural policy and urban development in Belgrade.
-As soon as the first irregularities appear accompanying the collaboration between the RS and the company from UAE (”Eagle Hills”), the activists from the initiative raised their voices and organized public performances against, what they call ”investor urbanism” (?).
+The initiative assembled local organisations and individuals around the issue of urban and cultural policy and urban development in Belgrade.
+As soon as the first irregularities appeared, accompanying the collaboration between the RS and the company from the UAE (”Eagle Hills”), the activists from the initiative raised their voices and organized public performances against, what they call ”investor urbanism” (?).
 At the beginning, they were mainly active through social media (Facebook, Twitter) and with sporadic public performances that made them visible beyond the city scale.

-12During several years, famous clubs and cafs in Savamala were: Disko klub Mladost, Brankow, Apart- man, Corba, Magacin, Ben Akiba, Dvoristance, Prohibicija etc.
+12Over several years, the famous clubs and cafes in Savamala included: Disko Klub Mladost, Brankow, Apartman, Corba, Magacin, Ben Akiba, Dvoristance, Prohibicija etc.

-As the irregularities raised, so did the activities from the initiative.
+As the irregularities rose, so did the activities from the initiative.
 The social role they took in Savamala, also contributed to raising the consciousness and involvement of citizens in urban decision-making.
-Following this path, the initiative has been continuously organizing critical events in parallel with BWP project and planning proceedings.
-Adoption of Belgrade Waterfront Spatial Plan for Special Purpose Area (BWPSPSP), GUP Belgrade 2021, Lex specialis, as well as signing the contract with foreign investor, starting construction works, and gloomy demolitions in Savamala, all these have been marked with citizen protests (?), symbolic public performances (?) and the range of critical text from local (?) and international experts (?; ?).
+Following this path, the initiative has been continuously organizing critical events in parallel with the BWP project and its planning proceedings.
+The adoption of the Belgrade Waterfront Spatial Plan for Special Purpose Area (BWPSPSP), GUP Belgrade 2021, Lex specialis, as well as the signing of the contract with the foreign investor, the start of construction work, and the gloomy demolitions in Savamala have all been marked by citizen protests (?), symbolic public performances (?) and a range of critical texts from local (?) and international experts (?; ?).

-However, for understanding how they set the right actions at the right place and time, it is crucial to mention the genesis of their involvement in Savamala.
-Their parental organization ”Ministry of space” was present in Savamala within Urban Incubator Belgrade (UIB), through Bureau Savamala as the critical commentator of the project.
-Moreover, the collective ”Ministry of space” has been persistently pointing out the problems in urban policy, management and civil rights in Serbian Capital.
+However, to understand how they set the right actions at the right place and time, it is crucial to mention the genesis of their involvement in Savamala.
+Their parental organisation ”Ministry of Space” was present in Savamala within Urban Incubator Belgrade (UIB), through the Bureau Savamala as the critical commentator of the project.
+Moreover, the collective ”Ministry of Space” has been persistently pointing out the problems in urban policy, management and civil rights in the Serbian Capital.